JoseJX/analogue-pocket-patches/README.md

 ## Pokemon Super Gold 97

 This patch converts `Pokemon Super Gold 97 (v7.21)` to the `.pocket` format.
-First, [prepare the ROM as directed](https://www.pokecommunity.com/showthread.php?t=430526), resulting in the MD5 below, then apply this patch.
+The source for this ROM is [available here](https://github.com/lvl-3-g/Gold97SGB), more information is [available here](https://www.pokecommunity.com/showthread.php?t=430526).

 ROM MD5: `1de727dee9d38349440474fe5924b6be`